codyzu/hyperdrive/README.md

 Create a new hyperdrive instance. db should be a [levelup](https://github.com/level/levelup) instance.

-#### `var stream = drive.createPeerStream()`

-Create a new peer replication duplex stream.
-This stream should be piped together with another peer stream somewhere else to start replicating the feeds

 #### `var stream = drive.createWriteStream()`

-Create a new writable stream that adds a new feed and appends blocks to written to this stream.
+Create a new writable stream that adds a new feed and appends blocks to it.
 After the stream has been ended (`finish` has been emitted) you can access `stream.id` and `stream.blocks` to get the feed metadata.

 #### `var stream = drive.createReadStream(id, [options])`